 The California State University in partnership with AT&T has implemented the CSU College Corps Program.
 The program provides academic advising, college awareness and financial aid information to 1,000 selected high school students who will participate through their four years of secondary education.
 The participating CSU campuses, Bakersfield, East Bay, Fresno, Los Angeles and San Marcos, train and supervise college students to serve as Precollege Advisors.
 Each CSU campus serves over 200 high school students.
 The program works with high school guidance counselors to supplement and enhance the information and services to students.
-AT&T is funding this four-year grant for a total of \$1,280,000 (2008-2012).
+AT&T is funding this grant for a total of \$1,280,000 (2008-2013).

-In 2010-11, five CSU campuses participated in AT&T CSU College Corps Program receiving funding totaling approximately \$320,000.
-The AT&T CSU College Corps Program worked with 16 high schools and served 1,029 students.
+In 2011-12, five CSU campuses participated in AT&T CSU College Corps Program receiving funding totaling approximately \$320,000.
+The AT&T CSU College Corps Program worked with 16 high schools and served 1,043 students.
+In Spring 2012, a total of 485 students graduated from three of the CSU campus, Fresno, East Bay and Los Angeles.
+Approximately 79% of these students enrolled in a postsecondary institution.